 In the end, the main course of the review begins on the next page.
 Just one last effort to keep those who wish to avoid being spoiled from being spoiled.

 Oh, and if it hasn’t been noticed yet (he chuckles) the Note Box again appears right at the left towards the top of the page.

 This section consists of the Wanderer’s reactions to the film while watching the movie.
 Think of it sort of as a written version of MST3K or RiffTracks.
 Only less funny.
 And more desperate.

 Not every event enters this section, as the Wanderer doesn’t always think every event matters to the discussion.
 That and, despite the warning, he doesn’t want to kill all chances of enjoyment.

 Depending on the movie, natch.

-With few exceptions the reviewer try to be as witty as he can be.
-This he regrets deeply in that withered little heart of his.
-These attempts at wit also includes the screen captures.
-Try not to let it get you down.
+With few exceptions the Wanderer tries to be as witty as he can be.
+This he regrets deeply in that withered little thing he calls a heart.

-On the subject of the screen captures, the reviewer tries to run things as PG/PG 13 as he can.
+On the subject of the screen captures, the Wanderer tries to run things as PG/PG 13 as he can.
 No nudity and, as a rule, no gore.
 We’re all very disappointed with him about this, but leave us not dwell to long on this.

 Every now and then you might see a hovering number.Like this one here <1.> A click on it will take you to an End Note (or, in a few cases, a footnote).
 Don’t worry about losing your place; there will be a link back the way you came.
 Or if there isn’t, there will be shortly.